 We offer several different rental items to help make your experience that much better and get you from point A to point B.

-- Mopeds - a moped or scooter opens the door for endless fun and our premium model can be drove all around the island ask us for more info.
+- Mopeds - a moped or scooter opens the door for endless fun.

-- Motorcycles- Require Motorcycle endorsement, we have everything from Harleys to Hondas and everything in between, check out our rentals tab to see our full list on inventory.
+- Motorcycles- Require Motorcycle endorsement, we have everything from Harleys to Hondas.
+Check out our rentals tab to see our full list on inventory.